Communal violence: Africa

-The Horn of Africa and the rest of Western Africa have a similar history of communal violence.
+The Horn of Africa and Western Africa have a similar history of communal violence.
 Nigeria has seen centuries of communal violence between different ethnic groups particularly between Christian south and Islamic north.
 In 1964, after receiving independence from British rule, there were widespread communal violence in the ethnically diverse state of Zanzibar.
 The violent groups were Arabs and Africans, that expanded along religious lines, and the communal violence ultimately led to the overthrow of the Sultan of Zanzibar.
 Local radio announced the death of tens of thousands of "stooges", but later estimates for deaths from Zanzibar communal violence have varied from hundreds to 2,000-4,000 to as many as 20,000.
 In late 1960s and early 1970s, there were widespread communal violence against Kenyans and Asians in Uganda with waves of theft, physical and sexual violence, followed by expulsions by Idi Amin.
 Idi Amin mentioned his religion as justification for his actions and the violence.
-Coptic Christians have suffered communal violence in Egypt for decades, with frequency and magnitude increasing since 1920s.
+Coptic Christians have suffered communal violence in Egypt for decades, with frequency and magnitude increasing since the 1920s.